-I am a Professor of Information and Computer Sciences at the University of Hawaii and Director of the Collaborative Software Development Laboratory.
+I am a Professor and the Associate Chair of Information and Computer Sciences at the University of Hawaii and Director of the Collaborative Software Development Laboratory.
 I received B.S. degrees in both Biology and Computer Science from the University of Michigan in 1980, and a Ph.D. in Computer Science from the University of Massachusetts in 1990.
-I have authored over 100 articles and technical reports in areas including the smart grid, gamification, human-computer interaction, software engineering, computer supported cooperative work, and artificial intelligence.
+I have written many articles and technical reports in areas including the smart grid, gamification, human-computer interaction, software engineering, computer supported cooperative work, and artificial intelligence.

 - Open Power Quality, an initiative to design low-cost power quality monitoring devices and cloud-based infrastructure for analysis.

 - Morea Framework, a learning management system supporting “athletic software engineering“.